ncyxie/Notepad-DOT/README.md

 Since you are here, you just need to enter [Issues](https://github.com/ncyxie/Notepad-Dot/issues/) page in GitHub, or contact with me using Discord or Telegram.

-## Updates

-You can expect me to publish application updates at Friday, Saturday or Sunday.
-Normally, other days I am not publishing application updates.
-Also, notice that, before updating Notepad DOT, uninstall it and then you are good to go to install updated Notepad DOT version.

 ## FAQ

 1. **Why did you decided to make a notepad?**